 school.
 The library is

-school.hpp and does not have a shared library
+defined in a header file and does not have a compiled library file.
+A library defined

 completely by its header file is called a header-only library.

 This library defines classes representing students and teachers.
 After you publish this

 library, MATLAB users can call functions in the

 Teacher objects and specify names and

 MATLAB provides the header file for you to use in this example in this folder: